Comprehensive Theological Education

 2 Credit Hours

-Interacts with current issues such as Islam, Mormonism, the new Atheism, and Roman Catholicism.
+Interacts with current issues such as Islam, Mormonism, and Roman Catholicism.

 Dr. Sam Waldron